ckeditor/ckeditor5/docs/updating/migration-to-cdn/testing-suite.md

 # Migrating CKEditor&nbsp;5 testing suite from npm to CDN

-This guide will help you migrate CKEditor&nbsp;5 testing suite from an NPM-based installation to a CDN-based installation.
+This guide will help you migrate the CKEditor&nbsp;5 testing suite from an NPM-based installation to a CDN-based one.

 ## Prerequisites

 Ensure that your testing suite uses real web browser environments for testing.
-If you are using `jsdom` or any other environment without a real DOM, you may need to adjust the testing suite configuration to use a real browser because CDN scripts injection might be not recognized properly in such environments.
+If you are using `jsdom` or any other environment without a real DOM, you may need to adjust the testing suite configuration to use a real browser because CDN script injection might not be recognized properly in such environments.

 ## Migration steps